JavaTMP/JavaTMP/readme.md

 I hope you like it and find it easy to work with.
 If you have any questions, please email our support team at support@javatmp.com.

-This is the first release (v0.0.1) and there may be bugs which will be resolved in next updates.

-Also, The [online documentation](https://www.javatmp.com/pages/java-bootstrap-template-documentation) is brief and may be lacking in some parts.
+The [online documentation](https://www.javatmp.com/pages/java-bootstrap-template-documentation) is brief and may be lacking in some parts.
 If you think more explanations and examples are needed, just let us know.

 Please send your questions, comments, suggestions and bug reports to our support